 When traveling to Greece, knowing how to speak with the locals is an invaluable tool for foreign visitors.
 On your trip, you might hear someone say "kalispera," which is usually translated as "good evening," even though locals use it well before dusk.
-A common greeting among locals, you'll probably hear it from taverna patrons, friendly Greecians, and older locals taking an evening walk (volta) around the town square (plateia or plaka).
+A common greeting among locals, you'll probably hear it from taverna patrons, friendly Grecians, and older locals who are taking an evening walk (volta) around the town square (plateia or plaka).

 In the later afternoon, it is more formal to greet someone by saying "kalispera sas," especially when trying to be polite to elders, guests, or persons deserving respect.
-Kalispera by itself generally is just another way of saying "hello" in the later part of the day.
+Kalispera by itself generally is just another way of saying "hello" in the latter part of the day.

 Other Greek Greetings and Common Phrases

-Other similar greetings starting with a "Kali" sound include kalimera ("good morning"), kalinikta ("good night"), and kalomena ("Happy first of the month"); on Sundays and Mondays, you might also hear someone say "kali ebdomada,” which means “good week.”
+Other similar greetings starting with a "Kali" sound include kalimera (good morning), kalinikta (good night), and kalomena (Happy first of the month); on Sundays and Mondays, you might also hear someone say "kali ebdomada,” which means “good week.”

 If you've forgotten the right ending for your greeting, you may be able to get away with a clearly spoken "kali" followed by a muffled second word.
 The forgiving Greeks, who love any attempt at using their language and who will always give the poor Greekless foreigner the benefit of the doubt, will still smile encouragingly and pretend that you (almost) got it right.

 When leaving a group for the night, kalispera works as a farewell meaning "see you later," but you could also say "antío sas," which means "goodbye" in Greek.
-Additionally, "kalinikta" literally means "goodnight," but is only used right before going to bed for the evening, but you can also say "kali oneiros," which means "good" or "sweet dreams" if you're particularly friendly with a Greecian.
+Additionally, "kalinikta" literally means "goodnight," but is only used right before going to bed for the evening, but you can also say "kali oneiros," which means "good" or "sweet dreams" if you're particularly friendly with a Grecian.